needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 ### Select an organization

-To create a simple UI for selecting an organization, do the following:
+To create a UI for selecting an organization, do the following:

 1. In your Unity Project window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
-Name your script `OrganizationSelectionExampleUI`.
+4. Name your script `OrganizationSelectionExampleUI`.
-4. Open the `OrganizationSelectionExampleUI` script you created and replace the contents of the file with the following code sample:
+5. Open the `OrganizationSelectionExampleUI` script you created in the previous step and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/OrganizationSelectionExampleUI.cs#Example)]

-The script does the following:

-* Provides the UI to list and select organizations.
+This script generates a UI to list and select organizations.

 ### Select a project

-To create a simple UI for selecting a project, do the following:
+To create a UI for selecting a project, do the following:

 1. In your Unity Project window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
-Name your script `ProjectSelectionExampleUI`.
+4. Name your script `ProjectSelectionExampleUI`.
-4. Open the `ProjectSelectionExampleUI` script you created and replace the contents of the file with the following code sample:
+5. Open the `ProjectSelectionExampleUI` script you created in the previous step and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/ProjectSelectionExampleUI.cs#Example)]

-The script does the following:

-* Provides the UI to list and select projects.
+This script generates a UI to list and select projects.

 ### Select an asset

-To create a simple UI for selecting an asset, do the following:
+To create a UI for selecting an asset, do the following:

 1. In your Unity Project window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
-Name your script `AssetSelectionExampleUI`.
+4. Name your script `AssetSelectionExampleUI`.
-4. Open the `AssetSelectionExampleUI` script you created and replace the contents of the file with the following code sample:
+5. Open the `AssetSelectionExampleUI` script you created in the previous step and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/AssetSelectionExampleUI.cs#Example)]

-The script does the following:

-* Provides the UI to list and select assets.
+This script generates a UI to list and select assets.

 ### Create an asset

 To create an asset, follow these steps:

-1. Open the `AssetManagementBehaviour` script you created.
+1. Open the `AssetManagementBehaviour` script you created [here](#a5).
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseAssetCreationExample.cs#Example_Behaviour_CreateAsset)]

-The code snippet does the following:
+This code snippet does the following:

 * Provides a method to fetch the status flows of the selected organization.
 * Provides a method to create a new asset given a type and a status flow.

-To create UI for creating an asset, follow these steps:
+To create a UI for asset creation, follow these steps:

 1. In your Unity Project window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
-Name your script `UseCaseAssetCreationExampleUI`.
+4. Name your script `UseCaseAssetCreationExampleUI`.
-4. Open the `UseCaseAssetCreationExampleUI` script you created and replace the contents of the file with the following code sample:
+5. Open the `UseCaseAssetCreationExampleUI` script you created in the previous step and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseAssetCreationExample.cs#Example_UIClass)]

-5. In the same script, replace the `OnGUI` function with the following code:
+6. In the same script, replace the `OnGUI` function with the following code:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseAssetCreationExample.cs#Example_UIContent)]

 ### Integrate the UI scripts

-To bring all your UI scripts into a single `Monobehaviour`, open the `AssetManagementUI` script you created earlier and replace the contents of the file with the following code sample:
+To bring all your UI scripts into a single `MonoBehaviour`, open the `AssetManagementUI` script you created [here](#a2) and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/GetStartedManagementExampleUI.cs#Example)]

-The script does the following:
+This script does the following:

 * Registers to the `ICompositeAuthenticator` to track login changes.
 * Creates an instance of an `AssetManagementBehaviour`.